T145/black-mirror/README.md

 Defines the logic behind why a host is permitted or blocked.
 Please report any hosts that are wrongly blocked or sources that do not wholly align in an issue.
 Reference the [contribution guidelines](https://github.com/T145/black-mirror/blob/master/CONTRIBUTING.md#how-to-contribute).
+Free thought exchange is encouraged, so feel free to open discussions about any points.

 ## 📋 Attributes